 Tokyo is one of the most expensive cities to live in but it doesn’t mean that we can’t eat, sleep, and shop on a budget when we’re there!
 We've done the research for you so here's how you can scrimp and still enjoy an amazing holiday in Tokyo!

 Follow us on Telegram for the latest updates: https://bit.ly/3LnFN1F

 1. Forget about expensive hotels, stay in these instead!

 First developed in Japan, capsule hotels in Tokyo are a more affordable accommodation option, especially for travellers who are out and about and only need a place to sleep.
 A room in a capsule hotel will cost you about ¥2,900 to ¥5,800 per night.
 The cubicles are air-conditioned, and they have facilities such as a sauna and a cafeteria.

 Credit: Nadeshiko Hotel Shibuya on Facebook

-There are a number of traditional Japanese guesthouses (Ryokans) in Tokyo and the best thing is that it doesn’t cost much to stay in these traditional Japanese inns at all.
+There are several traditional Japanese guesthouses (Ryokans) in Tokyo and the best thing is that it doesn’t cost much to stay in these traditional Japanese inns.
 Ryokans can go as low as ¥7,000 per night, depending on the type of room you choose.

-#HHWT Tip: Some Ryokans also offer vegetarian/seafood meals and are able to cater to special dietary requests.
+#HHWT Tip: Some Ryokans, such as Homeikan in Tokyo, also offer vegetarian or seafood meals and are able to cater to special dietary requests.